(For current menu pricing,

 General Armijo’s Colorado Lamb T-bones

 He was known to steal your sheep and then sell them back to you in the 1840’s!
-Two spiced, 5 oz.
-Colorado Lamb T-bones, served with seasonal vegetables and mashed potatoes with a hint of horseradish, butter and cream.
+Two grilled tender Colorado lamb T-bones, served with Egyptian Mint Sauce, seasonal vegetables and cheddar garlic mashed potatoes.

 Josefa Jaramillo’s Vegetarian Tamales

 Josefa was Kit Carson’s beautiful wife!
-Green Chile and Cheese Vegetarian tamales with New Mexican Red Chile gravy and Mexican crema on top.
-Served with homemade pinto beans, zucchini and tomatoes.
+Green chile and cheese vegetarian tamales with New Mexican red chile gravy and Mexican crema on top.
+Served with Zuni succotash with toasted pepitas.

 From the Yard